DrBeef/QuestZDoom/README.md

 Recommendations:
 ----------------

-* Use Baggyg's QuestZDoom Launcher to play lots of different mods
+* Use Baggyg's QuestZDoom Launcher to play lots of different mods (this can be found on SideQuest)

 Known Issues: